ubc-cpsc455-2024S/pantrypal-09_dads/README.md

   - User Interface: Develop a basic user interface for inserting ingredients and viewing recipes, ensuring ease of use.
 - ### Standard Requirements
   - Image-to-Text Conversion: Implement image-to-text conversion for recognizing food ingredients from uploaded pictures.
-  - User Accounts: Develop user accounts to save recipes, user preferences, and a history of generated recipes.
   - Preference-Based Recipes: Take user preferences into account when generating recipes, tailoring outputs to individual tastes.
   - Advanced Recipe Generation: Employ machine learning models or external APIs to generate recipes based on user-inputted ingredients.
   - Recipe Interaction: Allow users to rate and favorite recipes, which will aid in refining and improving recipe suggestions.